ariankordi/ffl_mii_patcher_plugin/README.md

-# FFL Aroma patcher plugin
+# FFL Mii Patcher plugin for Aroma

 This is a plugin I'm making to play with patching FFL (Cafe Face Library), a library statically linked into any title that uses Miis at all.
 Goal is unclear as of now.